-Although many fans like to bounce between stages, sit with pals in picnic areas, and simply enjoy everything a festival has to offer, others are keen to acquire a good place for the night’s last performance — and it requires more devotion than it seems.
+While many fans like to bounce between stages, sit with pals in picnic areas, and simply enjoy everything a festival has to offer, others are keen to acquire a good place for the night’s last performance — and it requires more devotion than it seems.

-Indeed, instead of paying for a day-long event with a host of other acts, these fans could just join the headliner’s own tour.
+True, instead of paying for a day-long event with a host of other acts, these fans could just join the headliner’s own tour.
 A music festival, on the other hand, provides a rare opportunity to witness arena-sized acts in a general admission environment rather than a seating venue.
-Nevertheless, if you play your cards well, you may wind up much closer to the stage for the same price as a stadium “nosebleed” ticket.
+And, if you play your cards well, you may wind up much closer to the stage for the same price as a stadium “nosebleed” ticket.

 Billie Eilish, for example, stole the night as the Friday headliner at this year’s Governors Ball in Queens, New York.

-For her “Happier Than Ever” tour, she will return to New York City in February for two sold-out shows.
+On her “Happier Than Ever” tour, she will return to New York City in February for two sold-out shows.
 Online, general-admission pit seats for any event at Madison Square Garden are priced for more than $300.
 The cheapest seats at the venue’s top are presently approximately $170.

 A one-day ticket to Gov Ball, on the other hand, costs just $130 plus service fees.